nephila/python-taiga/README.md

 new_project.star()
 ```

-An instance can be updated and deleted
+Any instance can be updated and deleted

 ```python
 new_project.name = 'New name for my project'